The Yokai Learning Environment: Tracking Beliefs Over Space and Time: The Learning Environment

-\paragraph{Observation Space} \looseness=-1 Agents receive graph-based or image-like observations encoding card properties (e.g., colour, position, lock state) and hint features.
-Observations include both \textit{public} (topology and hints) and \textit{private} (card features) information, leading to asymmetric knowledge.
-Graph observations encode cards as an adjacency matrix $A_t \in \{0,1\}^{|Y| \times |Y|}$, and their properties as node features $F_t \in \mathbb{R}^{|Y| + |H| \times f}$, where $f$ is the feature dimension.
-In image-like observations, card features $F$ are embedded into a $g \times (g + 1) \times f$ tensor based on their positions, while hint card features are embedded into column $g + 1$.
-Agents observe which cards others inspect, but not their content.
-Partial observability forces agents to seek information and track shared knowledge.
+\paragraph{Observation Space} \looseness=-1 Agents receive either graph-based or image-like observations encoding card properties (e.g., colour, position, lock state, id) and hint features.
+Observations contain both public information (topology and hints) and private information (card features), leading to asymmetric knowledge.
+In the graph representation, cards are encoded by an adjacency matrix $A_t \in \{0,1\}^{|Y|\times|Y|}$ and node features $F_t \in \mathbb{R}^{(|Y|+|H|)\times f}$.
+In the image representation, card features are embedded into a $g \times (g+1) \times f$ image-like tensor according to spatial position.
+Agents observe which cards others inspect, but not their content, requiring belief tracking over time.

-\paragraph{Action Space} \looseness=-1 Actions in the YLE are represented by a categorical action space.
-Additional players increase the number of hints and, thereby, the number of possible actions.
-The action space includes observing pairs of cards, moving cards, placing or revealing hints, ending the game, and a no-op.
-The action space size is the sum of the number of cards to look at $|Y|$, the number of target positions any card can be moved to $N_{moves} = g^2|Y|$, and the number of hints $|H|$.
-The number of cards a hint can be placed onto $N_{hint\_moves} = |H| \cdot |Y|$, $1$ action for no operation and $1$ action to end the game.
-The exact size of the action space depends on the setup but ranges from $\sim 1,000$ to $\sim 3,000$ in practice, all details are in Appendix \ref{sec:envDetails}.
+\paragraph{Action Space} \looseness=-1 Actions are represented categorically and include observing cards, moving cards, placing or revealing hints, ending the game, and a no-op.
+The action space size depends on the configuration and scales with the number of cards $|Y|$, grid positions $g^2$, and hints $|H|$.
+In practice, it ranges from approximately $1{,}000$ to $3{,}000$ actions (see supplementary).
+Invalid actions are masked at each timestep.
+Even with masking, this action space is substantially larger than those of widely used cooperative ZSC benchmarks \citep{Bard2020Hanabi,carroll2019utility,Gessler2025OvercookedV2} and therefore challenges existing algorithms with a larger exploration problem.

-\paragraph{Reward} \looseness=-1 The score in \autoref{eq:score} is only given when the game ends successfully, and sometimes can be negative due to hint misplacements.
-Agents, however, may learn that it is better to avoid grouping cards altogether to avoid penalties.
-To address this, we modify the reward function.
-If the game ends without a win, we give a small negative reward to discourage this strategy:
+\paragraph{Reward} \looseness=-1 The game returns the final score only at termination; the score can be negative due to incorrect hint placements.
+To discourage trivial strategies (e.g., never attempting to win to avoid hint penalties), we modify the terminal reward from \autoref{eq:score}:

-where $c_a$ is the number of correctly formed clusters, $i_h$ is the number of incorrectly placed hints, and $d_a \in \{0,1\}$ indicates whether the game was ended early.
-Since rewards are sparse, we shaped only the training reward to accelerate learning.
-We additionally reward observing a previously unobserved card ($+1$), grouping a single colour, and placing a correct hint (both $+1$) or an incorrect hint ($-1$).